OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting_api.md

 These methods allow the user to interact with telemetry items.

-### check
+### check, check_raw, check_formatted, check_with_units

-Performs a verification of a telemetry item using its converted telemetry type.
+Performs a verification of a telemetry item using its specified telemetry type.
 If the verification fails then the script will be paused with an error.
 If no comparision is given to check then the telemetry item is simply printed to the script output.
 Note: In most cases using wait_check is a better choice than using check.

-Syntax:
+Ruby / Python Syntax:

 ```ruby
 check("<Target Name> <Packet Name> <Item Name> <Comparison - optional>")